-As an example, consider a European call option on a single stock.
+11 As an example, consider a European call option on a single stock.
 Suppose that a licensed person agrees to sell a fixed number of shares to another party, the option buyer, at a predetermined price at some specific future date (the contract's expiry) if the option buyer wishes to do so.
 Suppose further that the option buyer makes a payment to the licensed person at the outset of the transaction that fully compensates the licensed person for the possibility that it will have to sell shares at contract expiry at the predetermined price.
 In this case, the licensed person faces zero counterparty risk while the option buyer faces counterparty risk.
 The licensed person has received the full value of the option at the outset of the transaction.
-The option buyer, on the other hand, faces counterparty risk since the licensed person may not be willing or able to sell shares to the option buyer at the predetermined price at the expiry of the contract.
-In this case, the licensed person would not be obliged to collect any IM from the option buyer and the call option could be excluded from the IM calculation.
-Since the option buyer faces counterparty risk, the option buyer needs to collect IM from the licensed person in a manner consistent with the standards herein.
+The option buyer, on the other hand, faces counterparty risk since the licensed person may not be willing or able to sell shares to the option buyer and the cotlect any IM from the option buyer and the call option could be excluded from the IM calculation.
+Since the option buyer faces counterparty risk, the option buyer and the call option could be excluded from the IM calculation.
+Since the option buyer faces counterparty risk, the option buyer and the call option could be excluded from the IM calculation.
+Since the option buyer faces counterparty risk, the option buyer faces counterparty risk.